niiodaie/VNX-Backend/README.md

-# VNX Backend Monorepo
+# VNX Backend v2
-Unified API hub for Visnec Global SaaS platform.
+Monorepo for all Visnec Global backend APIs hosted on DigitalOcean.